PEM-Humboldt/gsi_analysis/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/PEM-Humboldt/indicadores-sinap/blob/master/LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/crcruzr/Gap-selection-Index--GSI/blob/main/LICENSE) file for details.

 ## Final considerations